Chart Color Schemes

 Infrastructure

-North Hobart has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+North Hobart has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable among these are Royal Hobart Hospital Redevelopment - Stage 2, Royal Hobart Hospital Emergency Department Expansion, Macquarie Point Stadium, and Elizabeth Street Midtown Retail Precinct Upgrade.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects potentially affecting this region: Royal Hobart Hospital Redevelopment - Stage 2, Royal Hobart Hospital Emergency Department Expansion, Macquarie Point Stadium, and Elizabeth Street Midtown Retail Precinct Upgrade.
+Below are those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.